 Another cause for anovulation is hypothalamic ammenorrhea, which often is seen in very thin women, especially those who exercise excessively.
 This manifestation often occurs in Olympic development athletes.

 The proportion of the female population that is infertile increases with age.
-In one study, for example, less than 5% of women under the age of 20, 10% of the women between the ages of 20 and 30, and 15% of those between the ages of 30 and 35 were infertile.
-Fertility dropped dramatically around the age of 35, and as many as 25% to 30% of women older than 35 were infertile.
+In one study, for example, less than 5 percent of women under the age of 20, 10 percent of women between the ages of 20 and 30, and 15 percent of those between the ages of 30 and 35 were infertile.
+Fertility dropped dramatically around the age of 35, and as many as 25 to 30 percent of women older than 35 were infertile.

 Why does infertility increase with age?
 Because fecundity, or the ability to conceive, naturally decreases over time as part of the normal aging process.
 The early egg cell (called an oocyte) ages quickly.
 Women normally lose about 1000 eggs every month.
 Losing more than 1000 eggs every month may contribute to ovarian failure.
-Also, there are a variety of diseases, such as endometriosis and certain sexually transmitted diseases (STDs), that may worsen over time and eventually lead to infertility, meaning that the older a person gets the more likely infertility will develop if he or she has one of these underlying conditions.
+Also, there are a variety of diseases, such as endometriosis and certain sexually transmitted diseases (STDs), that may lead to infertility over timemeaning that the older a person gets the more likely infertility will develop if he or she has one of these underlying conditions.

 Pelvic inflammatory disease (PID) is a very serious pelvic inflammation that results from untreated vaginal or cervical infections, most commonly chlamydia and gonorrhea.
 If left untreated, bacteria make their way up through the uterus and into the fallopian tubes, ovaries, and surrounding tissues.
 PID does serious damage to the reproductive tract, often scarring and blocking the fallopian tubes.
 Scarring prevents fertilization from ever occurring.

 PID is one of the major causes of infertility among women of reproductive age.
-In one study, for example, 21% of the women with PID were infertile compared to only 3% of the women without PID.
+In one study, for example, 21 percent of women with PID were infertile compared to only 3 percent of women without PID.
 And the more episodes of PID a woman experiences, the greater her risk for infertility.
 However, after PID treatment, pregnancy often can be achieved through IVF.

 Because PID results from untreated sexually transmitted infections, lifestyle choices that increase the likelihood that a woman will become infected with an STD also increase her chances of PID-induced infertility.
 These include not using a latex barrier (a condom or other form of STD protection) to prevent the transmission of STDs, as well as having multiple sex partners.